 Dental Bridges Near You

-Dental bridges are prosthetic treatments that help to fill gaps between a single or multiple missing teeth.
-Here at Valley Ridge Dental Centre, we offer dental bridges as one of our many options for restorative dentistry.
+Dental bridges are prosthetic treatments that help to fill gaps between a single tooth or multiple missing teeth.
+Here at Valley Ridge Dental, we offer dental bridges in Calgary, AB T3B 5V4 as one of our many options for restorative dentistry.
 Learn more about how this service can benefit you today!

 A dental bridge consists of three or more crowns put together.
 One of the crowns, mostly the hardest of the trio, replaces the actual missing teeth.
 The two natural teeth, surrounding the gap, act as the anchors of the bridge.
 A fake tooth attached to the bridge replaces the natural tooth and fills the cavity.

 Bridges are part of restorative dentistry because they restore the functionality of teeth.
 They fill in gaps that can otherwise lead to poor oral health.
 They are also part of cosmetic dentistry because they help to fill unsightly gaps.

 There are various types of bridges and the one that’s best for you depends on the number of missing teeth and the location of the gaps.
 Bridges may also vary depending on the material that comprises them.
 If you are interested in dental bridges near you, we welcome you to schedule a consultation.

 Traditional bridges consist of one or multiple artificial teeth (also known as pontics), supported by dental clowns (also known as abutments).
 The adjacent natural teeth hold the abutments.
 The bridges can replace teeth located anywhere in the mouth, even between molars.
 The number of replacement teeth can vary; the highest involves a six-unit dental bridge.
 Traditional bridges have numerous benefits, but one drawback is that the dentist needs to remove the enamel of your natural tooth and replace it with a crown.
 This procedure means your teeth will always need crowns because the enamel doesn’t grow back.